ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Fixed a long standing bug where shutting down the node while a chain was bootstrapping could cause the chain to be shut down ungracefully.
 - Updated the plugin gRPC packages to paginate large requests to improve stability.
-- Added the ability to run avalanchego's main binary as a plugin.
+- Added the ability to run AvalancheGo's main binary as a plugin.
-- Fixed a potential race condition in the leveldb corruption protection.
+- Fixed a potential race condition in the LevelDB corruption protection.
 - Updated the automated build scripts to better support multiple architectures.

 **Added command line arguments:**